kylelingat/middle-school_project/README.md

 1. Define the `width` to always be equal to the `width` of `cardContainer`
 2. Define a `height` for `profilePic`
 3. Set a `background-image` for `profilePic`.
 Use an image of yourself or what represents you
+     * If you need to adjust the positioning and size, play around with the following properties
+          * `background-position`
+          * `background-size`

 ### profileText